jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 - Data collector services such as GoBMP and Telegraf collect network topology and statistics and publish to Kafka
 - Data processor services such as "Topology" (and other future services) subscribe to Kafka topics and write the data they receive to databases
 - Arango GraphDB for modeling topology data
-- Influx TSDB for warehousing statistical time-series data
+- InfluxDB for warehousing statistical time-series data
 - API-Gateway: is currently under construction so for the lab we'll interact directly with the DB

 #### Jalapeno Architecture and Data Flow